 Troops are the basic unit of army strength in Atlas.
 You can think of them as "Hit Points" or HP on your Primarch.
 Any Troops claimed from the Training menu will go into your Barracks by default unless you have your Primarch stationed there, in which case it will be added to the Primarch there that you last trained.

 - Each Troop costs 1,000 Gold, 10 Farmers, and ~50 seconds to train.

 - Farmers (a.k.a.
 "Hats" generate at a rate of 1,440/hour up to a cap of 8,000).

-- "Bullhorn" items exist that can instantly call 4,000 Peasants to your reserves to allow for more Troops to be trained.
+- "Bullhorn" items exist that can instantly call 4,000 Farmers to your reserves to allow for more Troops to be trained.
 These are usually found in the Atlas Bazaar or from Value Packs.

-- Each Revivable Troop costs only 233 Gold, 2 Peasants, and ~12 seconds to revive.
+- Each Revivable Troop costs only 233 Gold, 2 Farmers, and ~12 seconds to revive.

 - The cap for revivable troops you can have in reserve starts off at 25,000 and increases based on your level.

 - As either the Attacker OR Defender, a minimum of 2/3 of your Troops killed become Revivable Troops.
 This amount can increase up to 100% based on the kill ratio of the Attack or the Defense (which is how many Troops were lost on one side compared to the other).